 I don’t want to dignify us more than we deserve, just to defend us from both the purists and the boors.
 And I want to defend the existence of Amherst Audio as more than a business, which in a financial sense it barely is anyway!
 Amherst Audio is one man’s indulgence, on his own behalf and that of his friends and customers, many of whom are the same, in the love of the sound of music.

 If you value beauty most, especially the kind of beauty associated with analogue, you need to hear Audio Note equipment: you need to hear an entire Audio Note system.
 A musical performance coming through an Audio Note system seems less spread out and delineated than through more monitor-like systems.
 Audio Note is the perfection of the British sound (Quad, Spendor, Harbeth, etc.), which was the predecessor of and is the successor to the New England sound (Acoustic Research, KLH, Advent).

-If you value robustness, physicality, immediacy, fullness, savoriness, emotion, and a pleasing touch of natural warmth, you need to hear Jean Marie Reynaud speakers fed by Blue Circle electronics.
-Now that Blue Circle has closed you’ll have to track down their gear used but it’s worth it.
+If you value robustness, physicality, immediacy, fullness, savoriness, emotion, and a pleasing touch of natural warmth, you need to hear Jean Marie Reynaud speakers, especially fed by Gilbert Yeung designed electronics.
 JM Reynaud loudspeakers in conjunction with the latest Yeung electronics do the best job I’ve heard at getting the warmth, weight, fullness, physical density, and emotional expressiveness of a live musical performance with the least loss of clarity.
 But I’ve also been told Naim gear and some of the more transparent tube amps served Reynauds well.
 No system I know of can combine warmth and clarity as effectively, yielding a kind of uncolored beauty we immediately recognize as the real thing.
-Blue Circle electronics contribute mightily to this success, providing a touch of humanity and exciting backbone.
-Where AN dacs tend to pull our focus in, fitting and blending everything together, Blue Circle dacs spread the music out before us, aiming for total music information retrieval.
+Gilbert Yeung’s electronics contribute mightily to this success, providing a touch of humanity and exciting backbone.
+Where AN dacs tend to pull our focus in, fitting and blending everything together, Gilbert Yeung’s dac spreads the music out before us, aiming for total music information retrieval.
 The new Resolution Audio Cantata 3.0 goes even further.
 It has become my reference digital front end.